- Servings: Dresses about 8 to 10 cups of salad.

 - If you are making a smaller or larger quantity of salad, just make more or less dressing using the same recipe, keeping the ratio of 2:5 vinegar to oil regardless how much you're making

-- You can make the dressing with all olive oil or all canola oil.
+- You can make the dressing with all olive oil or for a slightly lighter flavor, you an use half or all canola oil.
 But keep in mind that some olive oils have a stronger flavor that will be tasted on your salad greens.
 Canola oil is very mild, almost tasteless.
 Both are healthy oils

 - Keep leftover vinaigrette refrigerated for up to two weeks.
 The oil will probably solidify from the cold so just bring to room temperature and give it a stir or a shake before using.
 If you're in a hurry, hold the jar of dressing under hot tap water until the oil liquifies.